New York Workers Comp Attorneys Helping Injured Workers Choose a Qualified Doctor

 - Psychiatric care

-How Do You Choose the Right Doctor?
+How Do You Choose the Right Doctor for a Workers Compensation Claim?

 As with health insurance, only certain practitioners are authorized by the New York State Workers’ Compensation Board.
 However, within this scope, you do have the right to choose your doctor.